Associate Professor, History & Political Science

 My research interests lie at the intersection of comparative politics and international relations.
 For example, my dissertation studies Latin American public opinion and elite rhetoric towards the United States and China.
 In doing so, it engages the literature from areas as diverse as Latin American political history, political psychology, international political economy, and soft power.
 Other areas of interest include post-conflict economic development and regional integration within Latin America and other developing regions.
 Recently, I have begun to involve students in my research to help them develop the relevant skill sets and knowledge while I also benefit from their insights.

-Outside of work, I enjoy hiking, reading, playing and watching soccer, and spending time with my wife and daughter.
-Perhaps my favorite hobby is international travel, through which I have been fortunate enough to visit over forty countries on six continents.
+Outside of work, I enjoy hiking, reading, playing and watching soccer, and spending time with my wife and two daughters.
+My favorite hobby is probably international travel, through which I have been fortunate to visit over forty countries on six continents.

 Andy Baker and David Cupery (2023).
 “Animosity, Amnesia, or Admiration?
 Mass Opinion around the World toward the Former Colonizer.”
 British Journal of Political Science, pp. 1-18.